JohnAskew/titanic/README.md

 This project aims to demonstrate Python using simple machine learning models.
-Demonstrated topics include using: *classes for file i/o, functions to organize code, plotting, including visualizing the data dictionary,through plotting (not always a graph), importing your own custom modules, using pickle to write and then read data and starter examples for data analytics and machine learning*.
+Demonstrated topics include using: *classes for file i/o, functions to organize code, plotting, including visualizing the data dictionary via plotting (not always a graph), importing your own custom modules, using pickle to write and then read data and starter examples for data analytics and machine learning*.
 The term Data Science is deliberately avoided; this project is developer driven and not authored by a Data Scientist.